-In connection with the Quarterly Report on Form 10-Q for the quarterly period ended September 30, 2021 of Cue Health Inc. (the "Company"), as filed with the Securities and Exchange Commission on the date hereof (the "Report"), each of the undersigned hereby certifies in his capacity as the specified officer of the Company, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that, to the best of his knowledge:
+In connection with the Annual Report on Form 10-K for the year ended December 31, 2021 of Cue Health Inc. (the "Company"), as filed with the Securities and Exchange Commission on the date hereof (the "Report"), each of the undersigned hereby certifies in his capacity as the specified officer of the Company, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that, to the best of his knowledge:

-a.
-The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and a.
+- a.
+The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - b.
 The information contained in the Report fairly presents, in all material respects, the financial condition and result of operations of the Company.

-Date: November 10, 2021 By: /s/ Ayub Khattak

-Ayub Khattak

-President and Chief Executive Officer

-(Principal Executive Officer)
+By: /s/ Ayub Khattak Ayub Khattak President and Chief Executive Officer (Principal Executive Officer)

-Date: November 10, 2021 By: /s/ John Gallagher

-John Gallagher Chief Financial Officer

-(Principal Financial and Accounting Officer)
+By: /s/ John Gallagher John Gallagher Chief Financial Officer (Principal Financial and Accounting Officer)

-This certification accompanies the Quarterly Report on Form 10-Q to which it relates and shall not be deemed filed with the Securities and Exchange Commission or incorporated by reference into any filing of the Company under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended (whether made before or after the date of the Form 10-Q), irrespective of any general incorporation language contained in such filing.
+This certification accompanies the Annual Report on Form 10-K to which it relates and shall not be deemed filed with the Securities and Exchange Commission or incorporated by reference into any filing of the Company under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended (whether made before or after the date of the Form 10-K), irrespective of any general incorporation language contained in such filing.